Options for Boys after Learn to Skate:

 - This is also the time you can consider contacting the Skate Oakville Office to assist in finding a coach that will fit with your schedule and skating needs.

 - Under the supervision and guidance of their Coach, male skaters can continue through STARSkate, completing tests to improve skills, dances, elements and technical components.

 - The Boys session is a group class which takes them through stroking, edge work and the fundamentals of figure skating.

 - Boys can also continue into Competitive Figure Skating programs at the discretion of their Coach and the Skating Director.
 In this program, they can progress through age and skill specific competitive levels and work towards competing regionally and beyond.

 - The Ice Dance program is under the direction of Coach Mark Bradshaw.
 With its origins in ballroom, this is a program which focuses on set dance patterns leading up to the creativity of free dance, and focuses heavily on the quality of the footwork, and fluid movement on the ice with a female ice dance partner.
-Ice dance can be a stand-alone discipline, but can also greatly enhance the performance and skills set of a competitive figure skater.
-Teams such as Tessa Virtue and Scott Moir have brought this discipline to the forefront.
+Although ice dance can be a stand-alone discipline, it can also greatly enhance the performance and skills set of a competitive figure skater.
+We do require those who are registered in our ice dance programs to also be registered in a minimum of 2 other STARSkate sessions.
+Ice dance teams such as Tessa Virtue and Scott Moir have brought this discipline to the forefront.